Wagga Wagga Active Travel Plan Evaluation

 Planning for Australia’s future requires increasing investment in sustainable transport, not only in capital cities but also in growing regional centres.
 Wagga Wagga is the largest inland city in NSW, with a population of 65,000 which is expected to increase to over 80,000 by 2040.
 Transport solutions for growing regional centres like Wagga Wagga require an integrated system of mobility options which meet current and future demand.

-Subsequently in 2020, Council received an additional $3.6 million in funding from the NSW Government to expand the project by 12 kilometres and contributed an additional $325,000 to secure this funding.
+Subsequently in 2020, Council received an additional $3.9 million in funding from the NSW Government to expand the project by 12 kilometres.
 This represents the largest network of new, high quality, safe and accessible shared walking and cycling links ever constructed within a short timeframe in regional NSW.

 The project comprises 57 kilometres of new or resurfaced shared path infrastructure plus interchange upgrades.
 This network connects cycling and walking infrastructure to education facilities and workplaces, including coming within one block of 90 per cent of schools in Wagga Wagga.

-This evaluation will add significantly to the evidence base on active transport planning and implementation in Australia.
-Specifically, the project will provide critical data to inform policies for NSW regional towns and councils seeking to improve infrastructure for active travel.
-It will also provide essential evidence for Transport in planning and funding other infrastructure projects through providing evidence of the project impacts and outcomes.
+This evaluation adds significantly to the evidence base on active transport planning and implementation in Australia.
+Specifically, the project provides critical data to inform policies for NSW regional towns and councils seeking to improve infrastructure for active travel.

-This research is being delivered in partnership with iMOVE CRC and supported by the Cooperative Research Centres program, an Australian Government initiative.
+This research was delivered in partnership with iMOVE CRC and supported by the Cooperative Research Centres program, an Australian Government initiative.